Quality

 The product could be a programme; qualification; or a set of standards, and the service is everything which underpins the product and supports the learner.

-The process of ensuring quality could be thought of as anything you do which can increase your organisation’s reputation, and achieve a positive outcome for your learners.
-It's also about anticipating the expectations of your learners and other relevant people involved in the process, to ensure that they can be met.
+The process of ensuring quality could be thought of as anything you do which can increase your organisation’s reputation, and achieve a positive outcome for your learners and staff.
+It's also about anticipating the expectations of your learners and other relevant people, to ensure that they can be met if relevant.

 Most organisations will have a quality policy to ensure that their products and services are regularly monitored and reviewed.
 It is a statement of what the organisation expects to do to ensure quality.